phetsims/perennial/data/README.md

     for more information.

 phet-io-state-unsupported - A manually supported list of sims that do not support state, and shouldn't be tested as such.
+Any sim in this list will not have its state wrapper fuzzed on CT.